 A vending machine business has regular stocking orders at various locations, but also does last-minute stocking when popular items are close to running out.

 Using the Weekly Planning feature in OptimoRoute, the business schedules regular stocking orders 5-7 days in advance.
-When urgent deliveries are needed, they’re easily slotted into the next 1 or 2 days – according to when drivers will be in the area.
+When urgent deliveries are needed, they’re easily slotted into the next 1 or 2 days – according to when drivers will be already be in the area.

 With OptimoRoute it’s easy to take into consideration the opening hours of their various stocking locations, while avoiding the locations’ busiest periods.
 This keeps order durations to a minimum and avoids causing disruption – especially at locations such as hospitals.